ishietake/MP1-Data_Gathering-Dataset_Documentation/README.md

-This dataset are from Kaggle and in E-Commerce and Retail Industry
+These datasets are from Kaggle and are in the E-Commerce and Retail Industry

+Dataset 3:
+Dataset 4: